isomerpages/moe-zhangdepri/_about-zps/School Rules and Regulations.md

 *   Used crockery must be returned to the respective receptacles provided.

 *   When the music is played towards the end of recess time, students are to line up at their respective assembly area.

+**8. Behaviour outside of School Premises**

+*   Students are discouraged from loitering at shopping centres, void decks and playground in their school uniform.

+*   Students must be at their best behaviour at all times in public places.

+*   Students are to queue in an orderly manner to board the school buses / public buses / MRT trains before and after dismissal.

+**9. Prohibited items**

+*   Items that interfere with students’ learning are not to be brought to school:

+    *   Any electronic device, MP3 players, toys (toy guns, toy models), hand-held games or card games (playing cards and trading cards) will be handed over to the Student Management department for safe-keeping until a parent / guardian comes to school to retrieve it.
+    *   Articles that may be dangerous to others (e.g. metal ruler, flammable items, or pen knife) should not be brought to school.
+(SUCH ARTICLES IF BROUGHT TO SCHOOL WILL BE CONFISCATED.)
+    *   All students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.